 Taking selfies with your smartphone camera has become a virtual obsession for everyone from teenagers to politicians.
 But some big companies think that such snapshots could eventually replace passwords and other forms of electronic identification.
 At its Sept.
 12, 2017 Apple Event, Apple announced that its new iPhone X and iPhone 8 models will use a facial recognition security technology called Face ID in place of a fingerprint or numerical password.

 Of course, Apple's not the first to sport such a feature.
 In late 2015 credit card giant MasterCard began test-marketing a technology called Identity Check — or "selfie pay," as it was dubbed by CNN — which allows cardholders to authenticate payments using either a fingerprint or by taking a selfie with their phones and transmitting it to the credit card company, which will run it through facial recognition software.

-Apparently not to be outdone, last month Amazon filed a patent application for its own version of selfie pay, something called "image analysis for user authentication."
+Apparently not to be outdone, in early 2016 Amazon filed a patent application for its own version of selfie pay, something called "image analysis for user authentication."
 According to the application, Amazon's system would require a user to launch an app and then snap a picture inside a box, which will then be transmitted to the online retailer.
 Software algorithms will analyze the image, looking at details such as the contour of a person's head and the size, location and relationship of facial features.
 That info then will be compared to a file image of the Amazon user.

 While the application primarily describes the technology's use with smartphones, it also apparently will run on other devices, such as laptops or tablets.
 (Amazon didn't respond to an email request for more information.)